timjs/tophat/reviews/icfp-rebuttal.md

 should not have reached the submitted version.
 The system can only "generate _multi-user applications_ to support [...] workflows": multiple users can interact with an application running on a single server.
-It is the users who are distributed, but their events are serialized by the server before being fed to the program.
+It is the users who are distributed, but their events are serialised by the server before being fed to the program.

 There is an important consequence of this choice that we should state more clearly in the paper.
 If one takes the following definition for a data race: